Solingen Vogelpark station

 Solingen Vogelpark station is in the city of Solingen in the German state of North Rhine-Westphalia.
-It is on the Düsseldorf–Solingen railway, which was opened on was opened on 3 January 1894 by the Prussian state railways.
+It is on the Düsseldorf–Solingen railway, which was opened on 3 January 1894 by the Prussian state railways.
 The station was also opened in 1976 or 1977 and it is classified by Deutsche Bahn as a category 5 station.

 The station is served by line S 1 of the Rhine-Ruhr S-Bahn, running between Düsseldorf and Solingen every 20 minutes at Monday till Friday up to 8 o'clock pm, every 30 minutes during weekend and workingdays after 8 o'clock pm.

 It is also served by three bus routes, operated by Rheinbahn: 782 and 783 (both operated at 20-minute intervals to Hilden and Düsseldorf) and 792 (to Haan) operated at 20 to 60 minute intervals).